 “Word Song” is an unreleased number left untitled at the time of its recording.
 The song itself consists of seemingly random and unrelated words spoken over Syd’s languid strumming.
 Very little of it makes much sense, and it’s difficult to know whether any of it was a deliberate play on the English language, or the beginning of Barrett’s abandonment of communicating altogether with those around him.

 “Wined and Dined” is one of my favourite songs by Barrett, and is a lulling, wistful composition.
 And when he sings “Only last summer, it’s not so long ago” it’s almost as if he is looking back on a time he knows he shan’t ever experience again.
-Like an essay on melancholic reflection, the song drifts by as if it were a dream, one that will never be recaptured.
+Like an essay on melancholic reflection, the song drifts by as if it were a dream, concerned with a moment that can never be repeated.

 “Swan Lee (Silas Lang)” is takes five and nine spliced together with some additional overdubs recorded later.
 Here Barrett is in Henry Longfellow mode, a distant narrator committing his story to paper.
 As usual, the song is fraught with scattered imagery and disparate word play.
-The pastoral jaunt of “Birdie Hop” is next, where Syd expresses his love for the natural world, something not unusual for him, since many of his songs contain references to botanical pursuits and animals in general (his father was a keen botanist in his spare time).
+The pastoral jaunt of “Birdie Hop” sees Syd express his love for the natural world, not unusual for him, since many of his songs contain references to botanical pursuits and animals in general (his father was a keen botanist in his spare time).

 “Let’s Split” is a sort of negative love song, and a tetchy one at that.
 Syd strums his guitar in an almost petulant manner, where by around the 2:20 mark he decides he’s had enough, before saying to the engineer “Hold it can you..
 That’s all, cheers.”

-The unconventional “Milky Way” has a lovely almost old world charm to it, even if it is obviously under rehearsed (although it wouldn’t be Syd if it wasn’t).
-Barrett’s lyrics become a little shambolic toward the end, not to mention his voice is at times out of tune, which gets kind of irritating after a while.
+The unconventional “Milky Way” has a lovely almost old world charm to it, even if it is under rehearsed (although it wouldn’t be Syd if it wasn’t).
+Barrett’s lyrics become a little shambolic towards the end, while his voice is at times slightly out of tune.

 The aforementioned “Golden Hair” concluded the original release of the LP, and is a nice, haunting way to end things.